jocelynmutso/documentation-test/README.md

 Currrently, this menu system supports nesting up to TWO levels deep.
 This means that there can be a Topic and its Subtopic, but there can not be a Sub-subtopic.

 **Topic**: A folder name.
-The left menu is populated by rendering Folder names as Topics.
-The names of your folders which contain your Markdown files will be rendered as Topic names in the left menu.
+The left menu is populated by rendering Folder names as Topics; i.e., the names of your folders which contain your Markdown files will be rendered as Topic names in the left menu.

 **Subtopic**: A Markdown file name.
 The left menu renders Markdown file names as subtopics.